 The target of the project:

-The project includes the distribution of Qurbani (goats/sheep) on all segments of the poor and needy (orphans – poor families – the elderly) in different areas of the country of Yemen.
+This project includes distribution of Qurbani (goats/sheep) on all segments of Yemen.
+This includes orphans, poor families and the elderly and is distributed in different areas throughout Yemen.